James Van Der Beek

-James David Van Der Beek (/ˈvændərˌbiːk/; born March 8, 1977) is an American actor.
-Known for his portrayal of Dawson Leery on The WB's Dawson's Creek (1998–2003), he also played a fictionalized version of himself on the cult ABC sitcom Don't Trust the B---- in Apartment 23 (2012–2013), starred on CSI: Cyber as FBI Agent Elijah Mundo (2015–2016), and appeared as Matt Bromley on the first season of the FX drama Pose (2018).
+James David Van Der Beek (/ˈvændərˌbiːk/; March 8, 1977 – February 11, 2026) was an American actor.
+Known for his portrayal of Dawson Leery on The WB's Dawson's Creek (1998–2003), he also played a fictionalized version of himself on the ABC sitcom Don't Trust the B— in Apartment 23 (2012–2013), starred as FBI agent Elijah Mundo on CSI: Cyber (2015–2016) and appeared as Matt Bromley during the first season of the FX drama Pose (2018).

-His film credits include Varsity Blues (1998), Texas Rangers (2001), The Rules of Attraction (2002), Formosa Betrayed (2009), Labor Day (2013), and Bad Hair (2020).
+Van Der Beek's film credits included Varsity Blues (1999), Texas Rangers (2001), The Rules of Attraction (2002), The Plague (2006), Formosa Betrayed (2009), Labor Day (2013) and Bad Hair (2020).

 Early life

-James David Van Der Beek was born on March 8, 1977 in Cheshire, Connecticut, the son of Melinda (1950–2020), a dancer and gymnastics teacher, and husband James William Van Der Beek, a cellular phone company executive and former minor league baseball pitcher.
-He is of Dutch, German, English, Scots-Irish, and French descent; his last name translates to "from the creek" in Dutch.
+James David Van Der Beek was born on March 8, 1977, in Cheshire, Connecticut, the eldest of three children of Melinda (1950–2020), a dancer and gymnastics teacher, and James William Van Der Beek, a cell phone company executive.

 Career

 Theatre

 Van Der Beek played the role of Reuben in his middle school production of Joseph and the Amazing Technicolor Dreamcoat.
-At the age of 15, he asked his mother to take him into New York City to get an agent and try his hand in professional acting.
-He made his professional debut off-Broadway at age 16 in 1993 in the New York premiere of Edward Albee's play Finding the Sun with the Signature Theatre Company.
-He played the role of "Fergus".
+At 15, he asked his mother to take him into New York City to find an agent and pursue professional acting.
+He made his professional debut Off-Broadway at age 16 in 1993, in the New York premiere of Edward Albee's play Finding the Sun with the Signature Theatre Company, playing the role of Fergus.
 Both he and the production, which was also directed by Albee, received positive reviews.
-A decade later, in 2003, he appeared again off-Broadway, briefly, in the play Rain Dance.

-At 17, while still in high school at Cheshire Academy, he performed in the musical Shenandoah at the Goodspeed Opera House, made his feature film debut as a sadistic bully in Angus (1995) and shot a small role in the independent film I Love You, I Love You Not (1996).

-He attended Drew University on an academic scholarship, where he participated in an all-male a cappella group, but he left the university when Dawson's Creek started production.
-He performed at the Vineyard Theater in New York in Nicky Silver's play, My Marriage to Ernest Borgnine, and he played a supporting role in the independent film Cash Crop, which was originally shot in spring of 1997 and originally titled Harvest until released in 2001.
+At 17, while still a student at Cheshire Academy, Van Der Beek performed in the musical Shenandoah at the Goodspeed Opera House, made his feature film debut as Rick Sandford, a sadistic bully, in Angus (1995), and filmed a small role in the independent movie I Love You, I Love You Not (1996).
+He attended Drew University in Madison, New Jersey, on an academic scholarship from 1995 to 1997, where he studied English and sociology and performed in an all‑male a cappella group, but he left the university when Dawson's Creek began production.
+In 2024, Van Der Beek returned to be a commencement speaker at Drew where he was awarded an honorary Bachelor of Arts degree.
+He performed at the Vineyard Theatre in Downtown Manhattan, New York in Nicky Silver's play My Marriage to Ernest Borgnine, and he played a supporting role in the independent film Cash Crop, which was shot in spring of 1997 and originally titled Harvest before its 2001 release.